tenshi0xx/Live_Update_Notifcation_Android/README.md

 📌 The payload demonstrates segmented and point-based progress tracking in a live notification, perfect for use cases like order tracking, fitness goals, or download status.

-Feel free to modify the text to include your repo name or personal style.

 # Versioning

 Target SDK version: 36 <br />